aviatesk/aviatesk.github.io/index.md

 # Welcome!

-Hi, I'm Shuhei and this is my homepage.
+Hi, I'm Shuhei.
+This is my homepage.
-You can hover over the top right terminal and go to see my [blog posts](/posts), or something other.
+You can hover over the top right terminal and see my [blog posts](/posts), or something other.

-If you have any questions or comments, you can open an issue at [aviatesk.github.io repository](https://github.com/aviatesk/aviatesk.github.io), or reach me at [Julia slack](https://julialang.org/slack/) with mentioning my handle `@aviatesk`.
+If you have any questions or comments, you can open an issue at the [aviatesk.github.io repository](https://github.com/aviatesk/aviatesk.github.io), or reach me on the [Julia slack](https://julialang.org/slack/) by mentioning my handle `@aviatesk`.

 ## Projects